2012 Mac Mini SSD upgrade (Intel 520 480GB) and Drive Cloning Notes

 Intel 520 SSD Drive Swap/Install:

-Sponsor OWC has DIY video guides on Mac Mini upgrades that I'd used previously (which is more complete than anything I could post here).
-Since I was just swapping out the lower drive (when mini is inverted for the upgrade, it's the top drive/facing you), I only needed to remove the fan, shroud and antenna/shield.
+Sponsor OWC has DIY video guides on Mac Mini upgrades I'd used previously that is more complete than what I could post here.
+Since I was only swapping out the lower drive (when mini is inverted for the upgrade, it's the top drive/facing you), I only needed to remove the fan, shroud and antenna/shield.
 (Motherboard stays in, and I also left the ram installed and didn't disconnect the antenna, just tucked the shield away from the drive area.)

 (poor quality pix but just to show parts left in during swap)

 This time however I had a bit of trouble - the Apple/OEM hard drive screw Pins (that mate in locating holes on a rubber strip on the Mini's case wall) seemed too long for the Intel 520's holes (as if they were bottoming out, wasn't due to locktite buildup).
 That may not be typical however but curious if any other Intel 520/mini owner has experienced that.
 (Winced a bit as I had to literally force them fully in.)
 FYI: A stiff card or similar thin sheet can help in positioning the drive to align the guide pins with the mating holes inside the mini.
 (I have a laminated card that's thin but rigid enough to provide good support.)